CloudLabsAI-Azure/Know-Before-You-Go/Labs/Analytics in a Day.md

     - Power BI desktop is already downloaded and installed in the virtual machine provided with the lab; the attendees do not have to download it again.

 1. Attendee will not be able to perform **Exercise 5 - Data Science with Azure Synapse Spark** as it is Read-Only exercise.

+      - Even though synapse workspace is generally available now ,the PREDICT function is still in private preview and needs explicit whitelisting so the Exercise 5 is READONLY AND attendee won't be able to  perform this exercise

 ## FAQ’S